 How much money can I get for my old cell phone?

 The amount of money you can get for your old cell phone varies greatly based on your phone model and the recycling method chosen.
 Many cellular service providers offer buy back programs that credit your account when you trade your phone in.
-There are also other companies such as Gazelle that will buy your smartphone from you.
-The newer your phone the more money you'll receive when you sell it to them.
+The newer your phone the more money you’ll receive when you sell it to them.

 What happens after I turn my cell phone in?